IMTZSON/Arma-3-Spawn-Random-Enemy/README.md

 # Arma-3-Spawn-Random-Enemy

-it is used to spawn mechanized units and not randomly on a target This script was made for single purpose only. have fun with friends now finding random units
+it is used to spawn mechanized units and not randomly on a target.
+This script was made for single purpose only. have fun with friends now finding random units